 We are not the same.
 I’m an American.
 You’re a sick asshole. – Bill Foster

 Wallowing in that same traffic jam is Detective Prendergast, played by a wonderfully understated Robert Duvall.
 Prendergast is a desk cop on the verge of early retirement, who, like his adversary, wants to make it back home for altogether different reasons.
-Prendergast is heckled by his colleagues for leaving the street behind, despised by his belligerent captain for leaving the street behind after the death of his infant daughter.
-Like his lost and lurching foe, Prendergast is a buttoned-down stiff oppressed by the society in which he lives, but he seems to be at peace with his predicament, is able to easily put things into perspective.
+Prendergast is heckled by his colleagues for his lax demenour, despised by his belligerent captain for leaving the street behind after the death of his infant daughter.
+Like his lost and lurching foe, Prendergast is a buttoned-down stiff oppressed by society, but he seems to be at peace with his predicament, is able to easily put things into perspective.
 When he passes the same graffitied billboard which had left Foster grimacing, he is able to see the funny side of a doodled figure crawling from between a lady’s breasts.
 Prendergast has experienced an all-to-real personal tragedy, and all else seems trivial by comparison.

 Mr. Lee – Take the money.